-BROWNIAN MOTION MEHANA ELLIS ABSTRACT.
+BROWNIAN MOTION AND COMPLEX ANALYSIS MEHANA ELLIS ABSTRACT.
 In this paper, I would like to cover some important topics, theorems, etc. relating to Brownian motion.
-We will begin by introducing the basic scientific idea behind Brownian motion, then we'll cover the mathematics of it-in particular, Markov processes, Gaussian distribution, the Wiener process, the Lévy characterisation, and martingales.
-I shall assume basic knowledge of Markov chains and the fundamentals of probability theory.
+We will begin by introducing the basic scientific idea behind Brownian motion, then we'll cover the mathematics of it.
+I will be using the papers by [Zha13], [Lei12], [Nua16], and [Rud17].
+For those less familiar with Markov chains, I will cover the basics needed to understand Brownian Motion from this perspective also.
 1. A BRIEF LOOK AT THE HISTORY AND SCIENCE OF BROWNIAN MOTION In 1827, botanist Robert Brown observed the strange motion of the plant Clarkia pulchella's pollen when placed in water.
 [Bro28] This fascinating phenomenon, named after Brown, is essentially caused by the random movements of particles in liquid/gas.
 There are plenty of other examples -coal dust and alcohol, diffusion of calcium through bones, and diffusion of pollutants through the air, to name a few.
 Around 80 years after Brown first observed this phenomenon, Albert Einstein wrote a paper 1 in which he stated that the particles were being moved by individual water molecules.
 This was an extremely important paper in science, because Einstein was able to prove the existence of atoms (a debated question originating nearly a century earlier).
 Einstein's paper was then used by the physicist Jean Perrin, who proved Dalton's atomic theory2 using ideas from Einstein's paper and Brownian motion.
 Brownian motion is occasionally referred to as "pedesis," from Ancient Greek $\pi\eta\delta\eta\sigma\iota\varsigma$, meaning "leaping."
 This refers to the random movement of the particles.
 The connection between Brownian motion and random walks should be obvious by now, but we will discuss more about this later in the paper.
 Let's now turn to the mathematics of Brownian motion.
-2. INTRODUCING THE MATHEMATICS BEHIND BROWNIAN MOTION We will begin with a bit of measure-theoretic probability, assuming knowledge of Markov chains and some basic probability.
-First, let's recall the definition of a σ -algebra, and some related definitions (mostly taken from [Lei]): Definition 2.1.
-A σ -algebra on some set S is a subset of the power set $\Sigma \subseteq 2^S$, such that (1) $$S \in \Sigma;$$ (2) if $A \in \Sigma$, then $A^c \in \Sigma$; (3) if $A_1, A_2, \ldots \in \Sigma$, then $\bigcup{i=1}^{\infty} A_i \in \Sigma$.
-Date: November 22, 2020.
+2. A CRASH COURSE IN BROWNIAN MOTION To begin, we will need to know a bit about Markov chains and random walks.
+Loosely speaking, a Markov chain is a sequence X_0, X_1, X_2, \ldots of random variables where the future depends on the present but not on the past.
+The change of the state of a Markov chain is called a transition.
+Similarly, the probabilities for these changes of states are called transition probabilities.
+When dealing with transition probabilities, we often see the notation $p{i,j}$, which denotes the probability of moving from i to j in one time step.
+Now we can give a definition of the random walk: Date: June 4, 2021.